felixhoffmnn/digitale-bildverarbeitung/README.md

 1. Install [Poetry](https://python-poetry.org/docs/#installation)
     - Poetry is a dependency manager for Python used in this project
-    - (Optional) Setup poetry to use the local `.venv` folder by running `poetry config virtualenvs.in-project true`
+    - (Optional) Set up poetry to use the local `.venv` folder by running `poetry config virtualenvs.in-project true`
 2. Run `poetry install` to install all dependencies - Afterwards, run `poetry shell` to activate the virtual environment
 3. Install the pre-commit hooks with `poetry run pre-commit install`